 Generate and verify HOTP and TOTP codes with sensible defaults.

-@dws-std/totp supports base32 secrets, raw byte secrets, custom digits, custom algorithms, verification windows, and structured errors via @dws-std/error.
+@dws-std/totp supports base32 secrets, raw byte secrets, custom digits, custom algorithms, verification windows, secret generation, otpauth:// provisioning URIs, and structured errors via @dws-std/error.

 bun add @dws-std/totp